Post-hoc Interpretability for Neural NLP: A Survey: Natural Language

 \subsection{Rationalizing Commonsense Auto-Generated Explanations (CAGE)}

 \citet{Rajani2019} provide explanations to the Common sense Question Answering (CQA) dataset, which is a multiple-choice question answering dataset \citep{Talmor2019}.
 The explanations are independent of the model and are provided via Amazon Mechanical Turk.
-To provide rationalization explanations, they then fine-tune the GPT model \citep{Alec2018}, using the question, answers, and explanation.
+To provide rationalization explanations, they then fine-tune a GPT model \citep{Alec2018}, using the question, answers, and explanation.
 See \eqref{fig:natural-language:cage:training-prompt} for an example of the exact prompt construction.
+To clarify, this GPT model is not the explained model but provides the explanations, this is known as an explainer-model.

-For simpler tasks, such as ``Stanford Sentiment Treebank'' \citep{Wang2019}, the prompt could simply be ``\texttt{[input]. [answer] because [explanation]}'', see \Cref{fig:natural-language:cage} for hypothetical explanations using such a setup.
-It is worth nothing, that because \method{sec:natural-language:cage}{CAGE} uses a generative model, where \texttt{[answer]} can be a sequence, it is not limited to sequence-to-class problems.
+For simpler tasks, such as ``Stanford Sentiment Treebank'' \citep{Socher2013a}, the prompt could simply be ``\texttt{[input]. [answer] because [explanation]}'', see \Cref{fig:natural-language:cage} for hypothetical explanations using such a setup.
+Because \method{sec:natural-language:cage}{CAGE} uses a generative model, where \texttt{[answer]} can be a sequence, it is not limited to sequence-to-class problems.

 They find that rationalization explanations provide nearly identical explanations as reasoning explanations (those where the answer is not known by the explanation model).
 The method is validated to be \measure{human-grounded}, by tasking humans to use the explanation to predict the model behavior, again they find identical performance.